mmuratarat/mmuratarat.github.io/_pages/faq.md

 d = np.array([np.sum((yhat - model.fit(X[idx!=i], y[idx!=i]).predict(X))**2.0) for i in range(n)])/denom
 ```

 #### What is the difference between norm and distance?

 A norm is a distance from origin.
-A distance function (alsp known as a metric) is a distance between two points.
+A distance function (also known as a metric) is a distance between two points.

 The distance is a two vectors function $d(x,y)$ ($d: X \times X \longrightarrow \mathbb{R_{+}}$) while the norm is a one vector function $\lVert x \rVert$ ($\lVert \cdot \rVert : X \longrightarrow \mathbb{R_{+}}$), meaning that you can take the norm of _one element_.
 However, frequently one can use the norm to calculate the distance by means of the difference of two vectors $\lVert x - y \rVert$.
 So a norm always induces a distance by: